Travel guide

 • Small power bank in your backpack for midday.

-• Low power mode activated from breakfast on.
+• Low power mode activated from breakfast.

 • If it turns off due to cold, warm it up before turning it back on: it usually recovers charge.